hoangduytran/blender-manual/manual/sculpt_paint/weight_paint/brushes.rst

          Value is ignored.
 The strength defines how much the smoothing is applied.

 Blur
-   Brushes: Blur Weight
+   Brushes: Blur

    Smooths out the weighting of adjacent vertices.
 In this mode the Weight Value is ignored.
 The strength defines how much the smoothing is applied.

 Average
-   Brushes: Average Weight
+   Brushes: Average

    Smooths weights by painting the average resulting weight from all weights under the brush.

 Smear
-   Brushes: Smear Weight
+   Brushes: Smear

    Smudges weights by grabbing the weights under the brush and "dragging" them.
    This can be imagined as a finger painting tool.